helggaa/simpleNoTokensOrAPI_redditPostComment/README.md

-# simpleNoTokensOrAPI_redditPostComment
-a simple way to scrapt reddit comment in a post using google colab, without using tokens or API
+a simple way to scrapp reddit comment in a post using google colab, without using tokens or API
 ## ⚠️ Disclaimer
 - For educational purposes only
 - Respect Reddit's Terms of Service